zoeabryant/martian-robots/README.md

 ##### 02:30
 no not yet not done why is this if statment not working

-retro: it was the test that was wrong.
+retrospectively: it was the test that was wrong.

 ##### 03:00
 ok.